 Seventh Russian General Reportedly Killed in Ukraine

-According to reports, Lieutenant General Yakov Rezantsev, commander of the 49th Combined Army, perished in a strike on his command post at Chirobayevka airfield in Kherson.
+According to reports, Lieutenant General Yakov Rezantsev, commander of the 49th Combined Arms Army, perished in a strike on his command post at Chirobayevka airfield in Kherson.

 Rezantsev told his increasingly frustrated troops on the invasion’s fourth day that the war would be over quickly.
 His words came true enough for himself.